Important Dates & Events

 • On November 25 - the International Day for the Elimination of Violence Against Women, join UFCW Wear purple on November 25 to raise awareness about gender-based violence.

-• Add your voice to the growing chorus of survivors, advocates and partners and share what actions you are taking to end gender-based violence using the hashtag #OurActionsMatter #GenderEquality and #16days.
+• Add your voice to the growing chorus of survivors, advocates and partners and share what actions you are taking to end gender-based violence using the hashtag #16days and #UFCW.

 For more information on gender-based violence, click here.